 Simon then proceeded to rebuild the Temple.
-Actually he moved the Temple site some what to the north and a new Holy of Holies and a new altar were built in place of the desecrated ones.
 After this he built a fort north of the Temple, the Baris, to protect the Temple.
-It was this fort that was modified and enlarged by Herod as Fort Antonio (the present day Haram-esh-Sharif site).
+It was this fort that was modified and enlarged by Herod as Fort Antonia (the present day Haram-esh-Sharif site).

 The second phase of the destruction took place when the Romans destroyed Jerusalem and burned the Temple in 70 AD.
 The Romans made sure that not one stone stood upon another, and the Temple mount was completely leveled.
 There were scattered stones and pillars, of course.
 After the Jewish revolt in 135 AD, Hadrian built a Roman Temple of Jupiter at the Jewish Temple site and he had his statue there.
 It was Emperor Constantine who destroyed the Roman Temple complex.

 The Jewish people were allowed to rebuild their Temple at the original site during the time of Constantine and Julian the Apostate.
-These were brief attempts did not last due to Christian influence.
+These were brief attempts that did not last due to Christian influence.
 The site became once again ruins.
-It was from the rubbish heap of these ruins that Caliph Omar recovered what he believed to be the 'foundation stone' to build the Al Aqsa mosque (located on the southern end of the Haram).
+It was from the rubbish heap of these ruins that Caliph Omar recovered what he believed to be the "foundation stone" to build the Al Aqsa mosque (located on the southern end of the Haram).

 More information on these items, please read Dr. Ernest Martin's monumental work, The Temples That Jerusalem Forgot (ASK Publications, 2000).